 Why did you wander into the barn?
 There is a rare ceiling in the barn, you will break your sock.

-Let's guess girls!
-Whoever ties a ribbon above all on a willow branch over the river will get married this year!
+Let's tell our fortunes, girls!
+Whoever ties the highest ribbon to a willow branch above the river will get married this year!

-They kindle a fire, cut off the hair of the girls and throw the hair into the fire so that the braids grow better: “Grow, braid, to the heels, the suitors are in a hurry!”
+They light a fire, cut the girls’ hair and throw the hair into the fire so that the braids will grow better: “Grow, braid, to the toes, the grooms are in a hurry!”

-Old Kostroma is burned, and the ashes are thrown into the water.
-The young are left on the tree until next summer.
+Old Kostroma is burned and the ashes are thrown into the water.
+The young ones are left on the tree until next summer.

 We dressed up Kostroma, We saw off the young lady for Spring.